Why you can trust The Zebra

 Yes, as long as you share an address with the primary policyholder, you are specifically named on that policy, and the insurance company is okay with your unlicensed status or license suspension.
 You may have a hard time finding an insurance carrier if your driver's license isn't valid.

-To avoid being penalized with higher rates due to a lapse in coverage, consider maintaining state minimum liability coverage on the vehicle, even if you can no longer drive.
+To avoid higher rates due to a lapse in coverage, consider maintaining state minimum liability coverage on the vehicle, even if you can no longer drive.
 As long as the car is registered, it must be insured.

 Shop for your own car insurance policy and add your primary driver to it.
-Then, make yourself an excluded driver — meaning that you won't be covered to drive under your own policy.
+Then, make yourself an excluded driver.
+This means you won't be covered to drive under your own policy.